sergiocastrovale/elden-ring-boss-tracker/README.md

 # Elden Ring Boss Tracker

+This is a tracker for the bosses you have defeated in Elden Ring (including the Shadow of the Erdtree DLC).
+In total, this game features 272 + 62 bosses, and keeping track of all events is pretty much impossible.
+Hopefully this tool will help you navigate the game a bit better without spoiling away any progression.

-A Boss Tracker for Elden Ring (both for The Lands Between and Realm of Shadow maps) that leverages MapGenie's resources but removes tracking limits.
+This tool leverages MapGenie's resources but removes tracking limits.

 ## Why did you build this?